You are here

 Please note, entry to our office is by appointment only.
 We encourage you to communicate with us by phone or email.
 If you wish to provide us with hard copies of materials, please send them by mail, fax, courier or by dropping them off in the mail slot outside our office door.
 Our full contact information is available here: Contact Us.

-Information and Privacy Commissioner releases Review Report 24-05
+Nova Scotia's Information and Privacy Commissioner releases 2023-2024 Annual Report

 NEWS RELEASE